 Tokyo-Based Design Duo & Shiseido Create A Kinetic Visual Symphony

 Tokyo-based design duo We Plus, helmed by designers Toshiya Hayashi and Hokuto Ando, have created a kinetic window display for Japanese beauty brand Shiseido.
-Along with the company’s art director Taisuke Kikuchi, the work sees 500 threads in motion via a carefully programmed motor creating a visual symphony.
+Designed in collaboration with the company’s art director Taisuke Kikuchi, the work sees 500 threads in motion via a carefully programmed motor creating a visual symphony.

 On view at the company’s Ginza head office, the window installation is a striking display of meticulous kinetic rhythm.
 Titled Beauty Innovation, they’ve aimed to incorporate exactly that – an alluring, optical performance of technical mechanics creating an active design.
 Presenting 12 layers of precisely-spaced coloured threads in vibrant red, blood orange and lime green, they are the result of working with a special dye creating colour gradation, allowing the thread to appear almost as three dimensional.